Kitware/SMQTK/docs/examples/nnss_incremental_update/incremental_example.rst

 Their available options can be listed by giving the ``-h``/``--help`` option.
 Additional debug logging can be seen output by providing a ``-d`` or ``-v`` option, depending on the script.

+This example assumes that you have a basic understanding of:

+    - JSON for configuring files
+    - how to use the :file:`bin/runApplication.py`
+    - SMQTK's NearestNeighborServiceServer application and algorithmic/data-structure components.
+        - :class:`.NearestNeighborsIndex`, specific the implementation :class:`.LSHNearestNeighborIndex`
+        - :class:`.DescriptorIndex` abstract and implementations with an updatable persistance storage mechanism (e.g. :class:`.PostgresDescriptorIndex`).
+        - :class:`.LshFunctor` abstract and implementations

 Dependencies
 ````````````
 Due to our use of the :class:`.PostgresDescriptorIndex` in this example, a minimum installed version of PostgreSQL 9.4 is required, as is the ``psycopg2`` python module (``conda`` and ``pip`` installable).